 Callaway Gardens was originally founded in 1952 with a mission to promote and protect a rare azalea species.
 At present, it has expanded to cover 6,500 acres of land, drawing 750,000 visitors each year.
 One of the main highlights at Callaway Gardens is the Callaway Brothers Azalea Bowl.
 This 40-acre garden houses over 3,000 types of azaleas and is the perfect place to take a stroll on a spring day.
 Furthermore, the Cecil B. Day Butterfly Center is home to over 2000 butterflies of 50 different species!
-During the summertime, Robin Lake Beach is open daily to visitors and offers all sorts of family activities.
-Besides sunbathing on this manmade beach, you can also kayak, paddleboard, and play putt-putt golf.
+When the warm weather hits in the summertime, Robin Lake Beach is open daily to visitors and offers all sorts of family activities.

 Distance from Atlanta: 87 miles (1 hour, 40 minutes)

 Helen is a mountain town in Northeast Georgia, built in the style of a Bavarian alpine village.
 During the warmer months (May to September), tourists flock to Helen to go tubing down the Chattahoochee River.
 Even if you’re visiting outside of the summer, there are still plenty of exciting outdoor activities to do!
 For example, Helen has many picturesque hiking trails, like Raven Cliff Falls Trail, Anna Ruby Falls (easy, short trail), Dukes Creek Falls Trail, and the nearby Yonah Mountain Hiking Trail.